Luzkan/smells/content/smells/uncommunicative-name.md

 - Unambiguous Names,
 - Names Should Describe Side-Effects

-Martin Fowler added this smell under the name of _"Mysterious Name"_ in his 3rd edition of Refactoring book, saying that good name, with a lot of thought put into its definition, can save hours of incomprehensibility issues later.
-He says, that names should clearly communicate what they do and how to use them.
+Martin Fowler added this smell under the name _"Mysterious Name"_ in his third edition of the Refactoring book, saying that a good name, with a lot of thought put into its definition, can save hours of incomprehensibility problems later.
+He says that names should clearly communicate what they do and how to use them.

 ### Causation

-People tend to not get back to the name of the variables or methods they have already declared.
-Usually it is the best they can come up with at the declaration moment, but maybe, later on, there could have been a much better name for the thing thought off.
-The names could also be just too short and the developer could be afraid of making it longer and thus cutting off the meaning potential.
+People tend not to return to the names of the variables or methods that they have already declared.
+Usually it is the best they can come up with at the declaration moment, but maybe later on there could have been a much better name for the thing thought of.
+The names could also be just short, and the developer could be afraid of making it longer and thus cutting off the meaning potential.

 ### Problems